JeffKnowlesJr/obsidian-link-plugin/docs/DOCUMENTATION_SUMMARY.md

 ## Conclusion

-The streamlined documentation structure provides a comprehensive, well-organized resource for all users of the Obsidian Link Plugin with minimal duplication.
+The streamlined documentation structure provides a comprehensive, well-organized resource for all users of the DateFolders for DailyNotes plugin with minimal duplication.
 The cross-referenced system ensures users can easily find the information they need, while the modular organization makes maintenance straightforward.

 For questions about this documentation structure, please refer to the individual documentation files or open an issue on GitHub.